AaHaHaa/gas_UPPE/README.md

 Fixed Ar $n_2$ to the should-be correct value.
 See the comment in `gas_info()` for details.
 * 10/29/2024:<br>
 Update the code with the newly-developed noise model with [the finally-published paper](https://doi.org/10.48550/arXiv.2410.20567).
+* 2/20/2025:<br>
+Ar refractive index was wrong!
+I fixed it.